Snow-04/Phishing-URL-Detection/README.md

 5. Models trained and saved using Pickle

 Dataset
-The dataset used for training is: phishing.csv from kaggle
-Contains extracted lexical/structural features
+The dataset used for training is phishing.csv from kaggle Contains extracted lexical/structural features.
 Label column: status (1 = phishing, 0 = legitimate)

 Execution:
-Download the folder.
+1. Download the folder.
-Make sure your system has streamlit installed
+2. Make sure your system has streamlit installed
-Open terminal and locate the aapp.py file
+3. Open terminal and locate the aapp.py file
-Run the command : streamlit run app.py
+4. Run the command : streamlit run app.py